 In this age of global warming, reckless pollution, and the desperate need to conserve our beloved planet’s endangered environments, what could be a better gift for budding conservationists ages 5 to 11 than a colorful, oversized encyclopedia chock-full of wiggly creatures that live their lives under the sea?
 The Big Book of the Blue, the latest installment to the outstanding “Big Book of…” series by Yuval Zommek, fits this bill, and it is simply amazing.

-Like Mr. Zommer’s other titles in this series (The Big Book of Beasts, and The Big Book of Bugs), The Big Book of the Blue is an everything-in-one book.
+Like Mr. Zommer’s other titles in this series (The Big Book of Beasts, The Big Book of Bugs, and The Big Book of Blooms), The Big Book of the Blue is an everything-in-one book.
 It’s a counting book, a memory and matching book, an attention to detail book, and an “Oh-how-we-love-sea-animals” book all rolled into one.

 As usual, Zommer’s cover draws the reader in — this time to the bubbly world down under, where whales, octopuses, seahorses and spineless jelly fish float, crawl or propel themselves about their busy lives under the sea.
 Children and the adults who read to them learn how various sea creatures move (fins, flippers and jet propelling); why sea turtles can’t hide their heads inside their shells; and how flying fish escape from their predators.